bperraudin/Robus/README.md

 # Robus
-Robus, the robust RObot BUS
+Robus, the robust **RO**bot **BUS**

-Build robots is a really cool things but really complex, you will need really good knowledge in electronics design, mechanical design, low level, and high level programming.
+Building robots is really cool but can become really complex, you will need strong knowledge in electronics design, mechanical design, and both low level and high level programming.

-**Pollen Robotics want to simplify it.**
+**Pollen Robotics wants to simplify it.**

-##Robus objectives
+## Robus objectives

-Robus allow anyone to build his own robot whatever the level he have.
-This is possible by using an unified architecture dedicated to robotics allowing to combine a big range of modules easily.
+We want to allow you to build your own robot according to your level and experience.
+This is made possible by Robus, our unified modular architecture dedicated to robotics.

-If the technology you need is not already available on the Robus module list, no problem, Robus allow you to design your own using conception tools (like this lib).
-Robus hve been created to be easily connected to any exixtent system or device.
-You will be able to control your robot trought wifi using your computer or trought Bluetooth using your tablet.
-Your robot can also control your connected objects or other robot system such as Lego mindstorm or Robotis motors.
+Robus reduces the time between an idea to the prototype.
+It provides a unified messaging achitecture for modular robotics, all modules can be connected on the same 5 wires bus conatining both power and 2 communication bus.
+The network can self-discover module and their topology.
+Robus differentiating attributes are:
+- TODO
+- TODO
+- TODO

-You can manage you robot using Arduino style low level code, high level language such as python, or both to have the perfect combination between performance and mantainability.
+TODO: Explain this better: "You can manage you robot using Arduino style low level code, high level language such as python, or both to have the perfect combination between performance and mantainability."

-To continue to discover this system corespondantly to your needs, how do you want to use Robus?
+### Connection to the outside world

+Robus is designed to be connected to many systems or devices.
+You will be able to control your robot via Wifi or Bleutooth using your computer or your tablet.
+Robus will also be able to connect with other Robus based robots or others complemetary achitectures like Lego Mindstorm or Robotis motors.

+### Extendable

+If the technology you need is not already available on the Robus module list, no problem, Robus allows you to design your own by simply conforming to our API and guidelines.

+TODO: A bit more details on what we need to do
+TODO: Link to API/guidelines

+## How do I use Robus?

 > I just want to realize my ideas by creating my robot quikly.